The first leg of 4 Legs Fitness is resistance training.

 Another key principle to succeed with your program is progressive overload.
 In every training session you should add a new stimulus for your muscle.
 Otherwise they adapt and you won’t progress.
 This overload can happen by increasing volume, intensity, frequency, or shortening rest times or a combination of these.

 When it comes to equipment, you don’t need much but the more experienced you get and the heavier you lift, some tools (like a Powerlifting belt) are effective and recommended.
+Read more about this in my article about Gym Equipment That Actually Makes Sense.

 In the next posts we cover the second leg of the 4 Legs Fitness concept: cardio.